 Wish I knew who to credit for this, ““The market is like a boy playing with a yo-yo while walking uphill.
 Monitor his progress, do not watch his yo-yo.”

-Both of my current Stock Portfolios are available for your Voyeuristic Pleasure.
+My current Stock Portfolio is available for your Voyeuristic Pleasure.

 I was interviewed about my Investing strategies with TurningPointMoney in their ‘DYI Investors Interview‘ segment.